johansonfelix/coronavirus-tracker/README.md

 Coronavirus Tracker allows for one to look at the data rationally and to have the data speak for itself.
 The application tracks the total number of reported cases across the globe and the total number of cases reported per country and province.

-The is updated daily and can be exported from the application in various file formats.
+The data is updated daily and can be exported from the application in various file formats.

 <p align="right">(<a href="#top">back to top</a>)</p>